backdrop-contrib/bee/Usage.md

 *Description:* Install Backdrop and setup a new site.
 *Aliases:* `si` , `site-install`
 *Options:*
-- `--db=STRING` - A database connection string of the form: 'mysql://user:pass@localhost/database_name'.
-See https://docs.backdropcms.org/documentation/database-configuration for more details.
+- `--db-name=DATABASE_NAME` - The name of the database to install into.
+- `--db-user=DATABASE_USERNAME` - The username for connecting to the database.
+- `--db-pass=DATABASE_PASSWORD` - The password for connecting to the database.
+- `--db-host=DATABASE_HOST` - The host for the database.
+Defaults to 'localhost' when a database name is provided.
 - `--username=USERNAME` - The username for the primary administrator account.
 Defaults to 'admin'.
 - `--password=PASSWORD` - The password for the primary administrator account.
 Defaults to a randomly-generated string.
 - `--email=EMAIL` - The email address for the primary administrator account.
 Defaults to 'admin@example.com'.